 She drove an elbow into his ribs, earning a grunt, but he retaliated with a backhand across her face.
 Pain exploded in her cheek, stars bursting behind her eyes as she tasted blood.

-Then, from the shadows, a second figure erupted—a tall, hooded man, his movements jerky, almost mechanical, as if his body were strung together by fraying threads.
-A guttural growl rumbled from his throat, low and primal, vibrating in Alice’s chest.
+Then, from the shadows, a second figure appeared.
+He was tall and hooded, his movements jerky and almost mechanical, as if his body was barely held together.
+A guttural growl came from his throat, low and primal, making Alice’s chest vibrate.

 He launched himself at her attacker, tackling him with a bone-jarring thud.
 They hit the ground in a tangle of limbs, the attacker roaring as he swung a fist, catching the hooded man’s shoulder.